ploki/darkflow/docs/_docs/configuration.en.md

 ### Incompatible scale

-Some operators do not support (HDR color scaling)[/docs/philosophy.{{ page.lang}}/#hdr) and this parameter define the behavior of operator when facing an incompatible color scale.
+Some operators do not support (HDR color scaling)[/docs/philosophy.{{ page.lang }}/#hdr] and this parameter define the behavior of operator when facing an incompatible color scale.

 * ```Ignore and convert``` the operator will convert silently the color scale of the image to something that it can handle.
 * ```Warning and convert``` the operator will convert the color scale of the image to something that it can handle and it will issue a warning message in the [console](/docs/console.{{ page.lang }}/).